 End of the board game

 If a player captures more then halve of all seeds (25 or more), the opponent is not able to win anymore, so the board game ends.
 The game ends also when after a move of a player, the opponent has no seeds left to sow.
 The player that moved last, will get all seeds in his own pits added to his score.
-If an endless cycle of moves occurs (assumed when the same board happens again), all the remaining seeds are split between the players.
+If an endless cycle of moves occurs (assumed when the same board happens again) and both players have at least 1 seed at their side, all the remaining seeds are split between the players.
 Each player gets the seeds, which are in his holes."